 - extra flour for braiding

-Leave the braided challot to sit again for 30 minutes.
-The dough should make 2=3 huge challot, 4 medium challot, or 5-6 small ones.
+- Leave the braided challot to sit again for 30 minutes.
+The dough should make 2 large challot, 3 medium challot, or 5 tiny ones.
 Before putting them to rise a second time, I like to freeze any dough I wont be using this week and bake it at a later time.
 The challah keeps better this way than freezing fully baked challot.

 Toppings are also great!
 My favorite challah topping is a gluten free crumble made from butter, brown sugar, and cinnamon.
 Additionally Sesame seeds, Everything but the Bagel seasoning, and cinnamon make great toppings.

 In Jerusalem you can find the flour at Gluless, Rus El Hanut, and Mizrachi (in the shuk).
 Also, it’s available for order from Guluten and Tenjoy.